Pravinrajj/TSA_EXP2/README.md

 ![image](https://github.com/user-attachments/assets/e0d5955b-468b-44a3-97eb-79eb5e3c4213)

 ### RESULT:
-Thus the python program for linear and Polynomial Trend Estiamtion has been executed successfully.
+Thus the python program for linear and Polynomial Trend Estiamtion in XAUUAE has been executed successfully.